jerimiahbitancor/Course-Registration-System/README.md

 # Mini Course Registration System
-This project is a simple Mini Course Registration System built using PHP.
-It simulates a basic registration feature commonly found on university websites.
+This project is a Mini Course Registration System developed using PHP, simulating a basic system used in university websites for student course registration.

-# Project Description
+# Project Overview
-The system allows students to:
+The system provides the following features:
+- User Registration – Students can create an account by providing basic credentials.
+- Login System – Only registered users can log in and access course registration.
-- View a list of available courses
+- View Available Courses – Logged-in students can browse a list of courses.
-- Select and register for preferred courses
+- Register for Courses – Students can select and register for their preferred courses.
-- Display a summary of their selected courses

-The available courses are stored in a PHP associative array, making the system lightweight and easy to modify for educational purposes.
+- Summary View – A display of all courses the student has registered for.

+All student account data and course data are stored using PHP associative arrays